the-commits/super-simple-static-site/README.md

 ## Usage

-Create a new project with ssss init command, and then you can use ssss build to build your site.
+To initialize a new project, create the default configuration file `ssss.yml`, and build your site, use the `ssss --init` command.
+The initialization process also takes care of building the site.

 ```bash
 ssss --init